mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ## Self-Managed releases

-For a feature flagged feature to be included in a Self-Managed release, the feature flag should be removed.
+For a feature-flagged feature to be included in a Self-Managed release, the feature flag should be removed.

-Feature flags are generally off by default and on-prem releases do not contact the management system.
-Therefore feature flags that are not ready for an on-prem release will be automatically disabled for all on-prem releases.
+Feature flags are generally off by default and self-managed releases do not contact the management system.
+Therefore feature flags that are not ready for a self-managed release will be automatically disabled for all self-managed releases.

-The downside of enabling feature flags by default for Self-Managed is that the feature flag would be less useful and we’d have more feature flags to keep track of.
+The downside of enabling feature flags by default for self-managed is that the feature flag would be less useful and we’d have more feature flags to keep track of.
 The correct process is to remove the flag and there should be some level of slow rollout.
 The long-term solution is to have weekly Cloud releases to be able to iterate on features faster.

 ## Testing